o know the winners

-The winners of the 2021 Tallinnovation competition have been announced!
+The winners of the 2022 Tallinnovation competition have been declared!

 The level of solutions offered to the competition was high and the competition was intense.
 So many meaningful ideas and solutions were received that instead of the planned eight ideas, as many as twelve entered the presentation round.
 From these, four winners were selected, whose solutions are supported.

 We sincerely thank all the participants of the competition and wish the winners good luck!

 Thinnect Sensing created a solution to help build a smart community in Kalamaja by monitoring noise levels and traffic intensity, and helping improve traffic safety on various streets in the Kalamaja district.
 Road safety can be improved using intelligent lighting for the signs for pedestrian crossings that are already in place.
 The solution can compare noise levels and traffic density on various streets around the clock throughout the week.

 The data it collects can be visualised on a dashboard created by Thinnect, but they can also be sent to other systems such as the Tallinn Cumulocity servers.

 The joint work with the city of Tallinn went smoothly throughout the project, and several Tallinn authorities and the Põhja-Tallinn District Administration worked well with Thinnect on it.
 Issues that arose were resolved quickly, and the installation of the sensors was coordinated very quickly with the Urban Environment and Public Works Department and the Transport Department.